gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 - On the npm website, you can browse what JavaScript packages are available in the npm registry.
 - The npm registry is a large database of information about JavaScript packages available on npm.
-- Once you’ve identified a package you want, you can use the npm CLI to install it in your project.
+- Once you’ve identified a package you want, you can use the npm CLI to install it in your project or globally (like other CLI tools).
 The npm CLI is what talks to the registry — you generally only interact with the npm website or the npm CLI.

 > 💡 Check out npm’s introduction, “[**What is npm?**](https://docs.npmjs.com/getting-started/what-is-npm)”.